axtk/react-store/README.md

 On the server, the `StoreProvider`'s `value` prop can also be a single store, a key-value map of stores, or an array of stores.

-Since the default store in the setting without `<StoreProvider>` is imported and initialized once when the app starts, it is important to note that on the server this may cause updates of the default store to persist across requests which might be undesired.
-To avoid this, the server code should explicitly specify the `<StoreProvider>` component with at least an empty store in its `value` prop.
+Since the default store in the setting *without* `<StoreProvider>` is imported and initialized once when the app starts, on the server this may cause updates of the default store to persist across requests which might be undesired.
+To avoid this, the server code should explicitly specify store instances with the `<StoreProvider>` component for each request (as in the example above).
 (This is not an issue on the client side, since each page load in the browser restarts the client app and the default store is re-initialized.)

 ## Local stores for async and persistent state